New treatment centre offers holistic, cultural approach to addiction recovery

 Healing is not new in this place, Chief Chickite told Windspeaker.
 For many years, programs were hosted in the off season, while the venue operated as a resort in the tourist season.

 One of the dancers, Nagala Avis O’Brien (Kwakwa̱ka̱ʼwakw, Haida) explained to Windspeaker why culture matters in treatment approaches.
-She’s a cultural empowerment facilitator who delivered a land-based healing addictions and trauma program at the lodge last winter.
+Though not affiliated with the Tsa̱kwa’luta̱n Healing Centre, she’s is a cultural empowerment facilitator whose business delivered a land-based healing addictions and trauma program using the lodge facility last winter.

 dancer